Paulina Olowska

 Paulina Olowska (born 1976, Gdańsk) is a Polish painter and photographer, who also works in the field of performance and video-art, social action and applied art.
 The areas of her artistic explorations are modernist utopias and research on the work of 20th century artists, which she combines with her own creative practice to bring unjustly forgotten ideas back to life.
 A characteristic thread in Olowska's work is her interest in female attitudes in art and her search for "protoplasts"; such as Alina Szapocznikow and Zofia Stryjeńska.
 The artist lives and works in Rabka-Zdrój.

 Education

 In 1995-1996 Olowska studied at the School of the Art Institute of Chicago (SAIC).

-Between 1997-2000 she studied painting and printmaking at the Faculty of Painting of the Academy of Fine Arts in Gdansk.
+Between 1997 and 2000 she studied painting and printmaking at the Faculty of Painting of the Academy of Fine Arts in Gdansk.

 She received scholarships from the Royal Academy of Fine Arts in the Hague (1988), Centro de Art Communication Visual (Arco) in Lisbon (1998/1999), Center of Contemporary Art in Kitakyushu (1999/2000) and Rijksakademie van Beeldende Kunsten in Amsterdam (2001/2002).